 Spotted boxfish release a poisonous mucus when they are captured by other fish, causing predators to spit them out because of the bad taste!

-Swordfish can swim more than 40 miles an hour.
+Tuna can swim more than 100 miles in a day—with a top speed of 40 miles per hour.

 Fish who want to be cleaned swim to cleaning stations, where they wait in line for special “cleaner fish” to do their job.
 The small cleaner fish remove and eat parasites and other material from the larger fish’s skin.
 The larger fish will also let the cleaner fish swim into their mouths and eat food particles stuck in their teeth.